qamine-test/diff2html/CODE_OF_CONDUCT.md

 Examples of behavior that contributes to creating a positive environment include:

 - Using welcoming and inclusive language
-- Being respectful of differing viewpoints and experiences
+- Being respectful of differing viewpasdasdaoints and experiences
 - Gracefully accepting constructive criticism
 - Focusing on what is best for the community
 - Showing empathy towards other community members